Linaro/Connect/_pages/homepage.md

   - row: container_row
     style: bg-secondary
     sections:
-      - format: title
-        style: text-center text-white
-        title_content:
-          size: h2
-          text: Linaro Virtual Connect 2020 has now ended.
       - format: text
         style: text-center text-white
         text_content:
           text: |
-            Thank you so much to those that attended.
-We hope you enjoyed our event and found the content engaging and useful.

-            We would again, like to thank all of our speakers and our sponsors Arrow and Arm.
+            Linaro Connect is an event that runs twice a year that brings together the Arm Ecosystem.

+            This is the **ONLY** event where developers, maintainers of both hardware and software can

+            openly discuss and collaborate across common problems.

+            Due to the current climate we are running these events virtually with great success.
             The next Linaro Connect will be held in March 2021.
 Please watch this space for full details which will be released by the end of this year.

-            In the meantime all of the content from LVC20 is available here.
-      - buttons_content:
+  - row: container_row
-          - icon: fa fa-arrow-right
-            title: LVC20 Resources
-            url: /resources/lvc20/
+    sections:
-        format: buttons
+      - format: title
         style: text-center
+        title_content:
+          size: h2
+          text: LVC20 stats (during the 3 days of the event)
+      - format: custom_include
+        source: stats_section.html
   - row: container_row
     style: block_row
     sections: